KIRAMEKI

 Many translations of discovery documents sold to law firms by large translation brokers in the US are accompanied by something that is characterized as a certification letter, purporting to attest to the accuracy of the translation.

-An Alarming Increase in Falsified Certification Letters
+Falsified Certification Letters

-Perhaps worse than having a non-translator without the capability of judging translation accuracy attest to translation accuracy is receiving a certification letter with the name of a fictitious translator or, even worse, the name of a real translator who had nothing to do with the translation and did not even realize their name was being used in a deception without their permission.
+Perhaps worse than having a non-translator without the capability of judging translation accuracy attest to translation accuracy is receiving a certification letter with the name of a fictitious translator or, yet worse, the name of a real translator who had nothing to do with the translation and did not even realize their name was being used in a deception without their permission.

 In one such case we have experienced, an attorney presented to a witness a very poorly translated document with a certification letter purporting that a translator personally known to us executed the translation.
 Taking a look at the translation, however, its extremely poor quality clearly demonstrated that it was not done by that translator.
 We immediately sent off an email to the translator and discovered not only that he was not involved in the translation, but also that this was not the first time that the translation broker had engaged in this type of deception.
 The translation broker involved is one of the several large players in the Japanese discovery document translation business.